-The solicitors' professional indemnity insurance ("PII") common proposal form for 2017/2018 is available to download from www.lawsociety.ie/PII.
-The form should be used for applications for professional indemnity insurance cover for the 2017/2018 indemnity period, which covers 1 December 2017 to 30 November 2018.
+The solicitors' professional indemnity insurance ("PII") common proposal form for 2018/2019 is available to download from www.lawsociety.ie/PII.
+The form should be used for applications for professional indemnity insurance cover for the 2018/2019 indemnity period, which covers 1 December 2018 to 30 November 2019.
 The form should be completed in conjunction with these guidance notes.
 The form has also been circulated to participating insurers and brokers currently in the market.

 The common proposal form ensures that each firm will have to complete only one proposal form at the next renewal, thereby simplifying the renewal process for the profession and making it easier for firms to obtain multiple quotes.
 This form was prepared by the Law Society in consultation with the insurers.
-A new cybersecurity sub-section has been added to the risk management section for 2017/2018 following amendments to the definition of claim in the PII regulations for 2017/2018.